semgrep/semgrep-docs/docs/semgrep-app/rbac.md

 Accounts enable you to manage access to Semgrep resources, such as scans and findings, with varying levels of collaboration and visibility.

-Semgrep App supports two account types:
+Semgrep App has two types of accounts:

 <dl>
     <dt>Personal account</dt>